opencybersecurityalliance/kestrel-lang/docs/language.rst

 - The pool of entities should be specified in the ``FROM`` clause of ``GET``.

-    - The pool can be a data source, e.g., a data lake where monitored logs are stored, an EDR, a firewall, an IDS, a proxy server, a SIEM system.
+    - The pool can be a data source, for example, a data lake where monitored logs are stored, an EDR, a firewall, an IDS, a proxy server, or a SIEM system.
 In this case, the user needs to know the identifier of the data source (more in section `Data And Analytics Interfaces`_).
 For example: